-- i.
-Students allocate time frames to sections of text. - ii.
+i.
+Students allocate time frames to sections of text.

+- ii.
 Students identify specific verb forms within the text and work out the infinitive forms. - iii.
-Students change the person or tense of the verbs - iv.
+Students change the person or tense of the verbs.

+iv.
 Work from verb forms to create related nouns, adjectives or adverbs, based on known language patterns.

-Comparison of two texts or parts of text - sounds / words / imagery / rhymes / rhythm / style
+Comparison of two texts or parts of text - sounds / words / imagery / rhymes / rhythm / style i.
+In pairs or working alone, students find the expressions in the target language for given English phrases.

-Students analyse aspects such as rhyming couplets, use of tenses, descriptors
+Students analyse aspects such as rhyming couplets, use of tenses, descriptors.